 This course is the first in the sequence of two courses designed to introduce students to the physical therapy profession and to the professional phase of the physical therapy curriculum.
 Students will be introduced to the history of the physical therapy profession, scope of practice, professional organizations, roles of other health care professionals, and the importance of scientific research and its link to the concept of evidence-based practice.
 Concepts related to managed care and the changing healthcare environment will be explored as they relate to the health care professional and consumer.
 Additionally, issues of contemporary practice will be discussed and debated.
-Prerequisite: PT Freshman status or permission of PT pre-professional phase coordinator, Dr. Held.
 (UG)